Diagnosing Arteriovenous Malformations at Cleveland Clinic

-Most of the time, arteriovenous malformations don’t cause symptoms.
-Your healthcare provider may find an AVM during an imaging test for another condition, like a traumatic brain injury, headaches or seizures.
-If you have an AVM, it’s very important to get treated right away because if the AVM ruptures (bursts), it can cause a brain bleed (hemorrhage).
-When this happens, it can cause serious problems with your nervous system — even paralysis or coma.
+If you have an AVM, it’s very important to get evaluated and treated right away.
+If an AVM ruptures (bursts), it can lead to bleeding in your brain (hemorrhage).
+When this happens, it can cause serious complications affecting your nervous system, including paralysis or coma.

 0 Providers Who Treat Arteriovenous Malformation